paritytech/research/docs/Polkadot/economics/4-gamification.md

 ### Problem statement

 Governance is one of the most critical aspects for the future of decentralized systems, such as DAOs and other collectives.
 These systems rely on active paritcipation from token holders to enable efficient decision-making.
 However, turnout rates tend to be quite low, which creates the risk of governance exploits by a highly motivated minority.
-Several factors can help mitigate this risk, for example enhancing usability and user experience within the governance process.
+Several factors can help mitigate the risk, for example enhancing usability and user experience within the governance process.

 This entry explores non-monetary incentives as a means to encourage more active engagement within a collective.
 The approach can be applied to layer0 governance as well as smaller collectives, such as DAOs.